buildkite/agent-stack-k8s/docs/hooks_and_plugins_old.md

    Note: Here defaultMode `493` is setting the Unix permissions to `755` which enables the hooks to be executable.
 Another way to make this hooks directory available to containers is to use [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) mount but it is not a recommended approach for production environments.

-Now when we run this pipeline agent hooks will be available to the container and will run them.
+Now, when we run this pipeline, agent hooks will be available to the container and will run them.

-Key difference we will notice with hooks execution with `agent-stack-k8s` is that environment hooks will execute twice, but checkout-related hooks such as `pre-checkout`, `checkout` and `post-checkout` will only be executed once in the `checkout` container.
-Similarly the command-related hooks like `pre-command`, `command` and `post-command` hooks will be executed once by the `command` container(s).
+The key difference that we will notice with hooks' execution with `agent-stack-k8s` is that environment hooks will execute twice, but checkout-related hooks such as `pre-checkout`, `checkout` and `post-checkout` will only be executed once in the `checkout` container.
+Similarly, the command-related hooks like `pre-command`, `command` and `post-command` hooks will be executed once by the `command` container(s).

 If the env `BUILDKITE_HOOKS_PATH` is set at pipeline level instead of container like shown in the above pipeline config then hooks will run for both `checkout` container and `command` container(s).